-Following this, an invitation letter will be sent to you to join us at Kelvin for our Induction Evening on Monday 10th July.
+An invitation letter will be sent to you to join us at Kelvin for our Induction Evening on Monday 9th July.

 At Induction Evening students will meet the fellow members of their Tutor Group and their Tutor.
 There will be an opportunity to view, try on and purchase uniform.

-How can parents help to make transition successful?
+How can parents help to make the transition successful?

 Moving from the ‘top’ of primary school, to the ‘bottom’ of secondary school, is always a challenge for any student.
 Don’t underestimate the significance of this moment in your child’s life, even if most of their friends are joining Kelvin and you have older children here.